8r14z/Teach-Myself-Functional-Programming/README.md

 * Increased readability.
 This is because each func is designed to solve a specific task and does not reply on any external state.
 * Do not repeat works.
 Increase reusability.
 * Easier testing and debugging :D Because funcs can be easly tested in isolation.
 Do test for seperated unit is much more easier and well-defined.

+## Conclusion
+We should have the bridge for FP and normally imperative world.
+Because we have to do something that is not kind of FP actually like write database, update data source for tableview,...
+In the real world project, it's necessary to combine 2 both of them.
+So use this `bridge` to update state and keep FP world just be stateless as usual.
+We can use some data structures to achive this thing.
+For example, we can use a queue for all updated state requests, add updated request to the queue and the other side of the bidge (live in imperative world) will carry updating stuff.

 ## References
 * [Functional Programming in 40 minutes](https://www.youtube.com/watch?v=0if71HOyVjY)